Thermodynamics of computations with absolute irreversibility, unidirectional transitions, and stochastic computation times: Markovian computations

+Expressions analogous to \cref{eq:2mm,eq:2mmm,eq:2M} hold for other state spaces, e.g., real-valued states, density matrices, etc. Moreover,there are no assumptions of detailed balance or the like in the derivation of \cref{eq:2mmm}; it holds purely for mathematical reasons.
+For the trajectory level version of mismatch cost in Eq.~\eqref{eq:2mmm} see \cref{sec:traj_level_mmc}.

 By the data-processing inequality for KL divergence~\cite{CoverThomasBook}, $\mathcal{M}(\tau)$ is never negative.
 Moreover, it can be shown that the prior $\varrho_{\min}$ in Eq.~\eqref{eq:2mmm} has full support (see App.
 A in Ref.~\cite{Wolpert2020thermodynamics}), which ensures that the mismatch cost is finite.
 Note also that the mismatch cost formula~\eqref{eq:2mmm} is based on evaluating $\varrho$ at both the beginning and the end of the time interval $[0, \tau]$.
 This means this general formula applies to \textit{any} physical process that maps $\varrho_0$ to $\varrho_\tau$, for \textit{any} choice of $\mathcal{C}$, i.e., any choice of the linear functional $F$.
 All the (messy) physical details of the process and the precise choice of $F$ are buried in the prior and the residual cost.

-In the following, unless explicitly stated otherwise we will focus on the case in which the cost function in Eq.~\eqref{eq:2M} is EP, i.e., we will use $F$ in Eq.~\eqref{eq:EF}.
+In the following, unless explicitly stated otherwise we will focus on the case in which the cost function $\mathcal{C}(\tau)$ in Eq.~\eqref{eq:2M} is the average entropy production of the continuous-time periodic process implementing the computation.
+If such a process is moreover Markovian, the entropy flow $F$ will be given by the canonical CTMC expression in Eq.~\eqref{eq:EF}.
+However, markovianity of the continuous-time periodic process is not a necessary assumption for our results (see also Appendix~\ref{app:coarse-grain}).